DEPARTMENT OF MEDICINE

 - The TAMC Student Coordinator will obtain permission from the appropriate rotation official upon receipt of the application and will then inform the student of approval/disapproval via e-mail.

 OBJECTIVES/DESCRIPTION OF CLERKSHIP.
-None.
 Focused on outpatient care of simple and complex rheumatology patients, with some inpatient consultations.

 FREQUENCY OF CALL.
 There is no night or weekend call required during this rotation.